VRSEN/agency-swarm/docs/advanced-usage/tools.md

 ### Conclusion

 !!! note "Agent-Based vs LLM applications"
     The difference between Agent-Based 2.0 applications and standard 1.0 LLM applications is that agents have autonomy and decision-making capabilities.
-Instead of hardcoding your execution flow with each prompt to the model, you must provide agents with the tools and instructions necessary to perform the tasks themselves.
+Instead of hardcoding your execution flow with each subsequent prompt to the model, you must provide agents with the tools and instructions necessary to perform the tasks themselves.

 To implement tools with Instructor in Agency Swarm, generally, you must:

 1. Extend the `BaseTool` class.
+2. Add fields with types and clear descriptions, plus the tool description itself.
-2. Implement the `run` method with your execution logic inside.
+3. Implement the `run` method with your execution logic inside.
-3. Use the `shared_state` to control the execution flow, share data between tools, and provide instructions to the agents based on certain conditions or actions performed by other agents.
+4. Add validators and checks based on various conditions.
-4. Split the tools into separate tools, if needed, to allow the agents to perform certain actions themselves, such as retrieving the context.
+5. Split tools into smaller tools to give your agents more control, as needed.

 ---